thomasding/td-vimrc/README.md

     * Automatically complete code with [neocomplete](https://github.com/Shougo/neocomplete.vim).

+        > Neocomplete shows a popup with candidates while you are typing.
+        > Press `<Tab>` to switch between the candidates in the popup.
+        > Just ignore the popup if the completion does not satisfy the expectation.

     * Undo to any previous state with [undotree](https://github.com/Shougo/neocomplete.vim).

         > Undo history used to be a linear structure.
 You cannot return to the